-IPFs carry additional information of "previous" audio frames and thereby allow seamless transitions between audio streams, e.g., in a DASH streaming scenario.
-Having IPFs at DASH segment boundaries allows for glitch-free bitrate adaptation of different audio representations and for on-the-fly reconfiguration of the stream.
+IPFs carry additional information of "previous" audio frames and thereby allow seamless transitions between audio streams, e.g., in an adaptive streaming (e.g., DASH) scenario.
+Having IPFs at segment boundaries allows for glitch-free bitrate adaptation of different audio representations and for on-the-fly reconfiguration of the stream.